New Quantum Algorithms for Computing Quantum Entropies and Distances: Introduction

-Another class of quantum algorithms for computing quantum entropies and distances utilize the conventional ``purified quantum query access'' model, where mixed quantum states are given by quantum oracles that prepare their purifications. \cite{GL20} developed quantum algorithms for computing the von Neumann entropy and trace distance with query complexity $O(N/\varepsilon^{1.5})$ and $O(N/\varepsilon)$, respectively, both of which have complexity exponential in the number of qubits.
-Recently, \cite{GHS21} proposed a quantum algorithm for computing the von Neumann entropy within a multiplicative factor, which can reproduce the result of \cite{GL20} within additive error. \cite{SH21} found a method of computing the quantum $\alpha$-Renyi entropy using $O\left(\frac{\kappa}{(x\varepsilon)^2} \log\left(\frac{N}{\varepsilon}\right)\right)$ queries to the oracle, where $\kappa > 0$ is given such that $I/\kappa \leq \rho \leq I$ and $x = \tr(\rho^\alpha)/N$.
+Another class of quantum algorithms for computing quantum entropies and distances utilizes the conventional ``purified quantum query access'' model, where mixed quantum states are given by quantum oracles that prepare their purifications.
+Quantum algorithms for computing the von Neumann entropy and closeness testing with respect to trace distance were developed in \cite{GL20} with query complexity $\tilde O(N/\varepsilon^{1.5})$ and $\tilde O(N/\varepsilon)$, respectively, both of which have complexity exponential in the number of qubits.
+Recently, a quantum algorithm for computing the von Neumann entropy within a multiplicative factor was proposed in \cite{GHS21}, which reproduces the result within additive error of \cite{GL20}.
+A method of computing the quantum $\alpha$-R\'{e}nyi entropy was proposed in \cite{SH21} using $O\left(\frac{\kappa}{(x\varepsilon)^2} \log\left(\frac{N}{\varepsilon}\right)\right)$ queries to the oracle, where $\kappa > 0$ is given such that $I/\kappa \leq \rho \leq I$ and $x = \tr(\rho^\alpha)/N$.